AmazingPhysicsForAll

 Red arrow points to the location of our Sun in the Milky Way.
 Picture credit: NASA/Adler/U. Chicago/Wesleyan/JPL-Caltech

 Until the beginning of the last century, astronomers believed that the Milky Way was the entire universe.
-Edwin Hubble, in 1920s, discovered that the universe was not just the Milky Way alone; instead, it consisted of billions of other galaxies too.
+But Edwin Hubble, in 1920s, discovered that the universe was not just the Milky Way alone; instead, it consisted of billions of other galaxies too.

 Intergalactic Travel